Antz: Feud between DreamWorks Animation and Pixar

 During the production of Pixar's A Bug's Life, a public feud erupted between Katzenberg, and Pixar's Steve Jobs and John Lasseter.
-Katzenberg, former chairman of Disney's film division, had left Disney in a feud with CEO Michael Eisner.
-In response, he formed DreamWorks with Spielberg and Geffen and planned to rival Disney in animation.
 After DreamWorks' acquisition of PDI—long Pixar's contemporary in computer animation—Lasseter and others at Pixar were dismayed to learn from the trade papers that PDI's first project at DreamWorks would be another ant film, to be called Antz.
 By this time, Pixar's project was well known within the animation community.
 Both Antz and A Bug's Life center on a young male ant, a drone with oddball tendencies that struggles to win a princess's hand by saving their society.
 Whereas A Bug's Life relied chiefly on visual gags, Antz was more verbal and revolved more around satire.
 The script of Antz was also heavy with adult references, whereas Pixar's film was more accessible to children.

 Lasseter and Jobs believed that the idea was stolen by Katzenberg.
 Katzenberg had stayed in touch with Lasseter after the acrimonious Disney split, often calling to check up.
 In October 1995, when Lasseter was overseeing postproduction work on Toy Story at the Universal Studios Lot's Technicolor facility in Universal City, where DreamWorks was also located, he called Katzenberg and dropped by with Andrew Stanton.
 When Katzenberg asked what they were doing next, Lasseter described what would become A Bug's Life in detail.
 Lasseter respected Katzenberg's judgment and felt comfortable using him as a sounding board for creative ideas.
 Lasseter had high hopes for Toy Story, and he was telling friends throughout the tight-knit computer-animation business to get cracking on their own films.
 He told various friends, "If this hits, it's going to be like space movies after Star Wars" for computer animation companies.
 Lasseter later recalled, "I should have been wary.
 Jeffrey kept asking questions about when it would be released."